KidsCan Young Persons’ Advisory Group

 A pilot project to develop a Canadian Young Persons’ Research Advisory Group (YPAG), modeled after a program established for the UK Medicines for Children Research Network (now Clinical Research Network, Children Specialty), was funded by a foundational grant from the Peter Wall Society.

 + Background Continued

-In the project, hosted at the Child and Family Research Institute in Vancouver, youth advisors provide advice to investigators on aspects associated with research studies, such as the design of patient information leaflets; opinions about study websites; format of research ethics consent forms; establishment of participant registries; and, input into study protocols and definition of outcome measures.
+In the project, hosted at the Child and Family Research Institute (now BCCHR) in Vancouver, youth advisors provide advice to investigators on aspects associated with research studies, such as the design of patient information leaflets; opinions about study websites; format of research ethics consent forms; establishment of participant registries; and, input into study protocols and definition of outcome measures.
 Young people are exposed to a wide range of research activities, and empowered to know they can ‘make a difference’.
 A team of Canadian advisors contributed to an international effort, supported by the Global Research in Pediatrics (GRiP) network, to develop a start-up tool.
 This tool guides the development and operation of YPAGs that will work collaboratively with trialists so young peoples’ insights may be integrated into trial design.
 This will result in research that “promotes the wellbeing of pediatric participants, is scientifically sound, and has a significant impact on the population it targets.”
 Towards these efforts, an international YPAG has also been created, and the first International Children’s Advisory Network (iCAN) Summit was held in July 2015 in Washington DC.
 And finally, an Enpr-EMA working group has been established to determine means by which to guide development of YPAGs in European national and specialty networks.